 The Hohner 255 Chrometta 12 is half the weight of the Swan SW 1664 C 16H 64R.
 This a good choice for advancing students, but is great for beginners as well.

-The chromatic harmonica has wider channel openings which makes it easier to play single notes.
-This model has a full, three octave range that you would expect from a more expensive instrument.
+The chromatic harmonica has wider channel openings which make it easier to play single notes.
+This model has a full, three-octave range that you would expect from a more expensive instrument.